neuroidss/tool_creation_tool/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the LICENSE file for details (You would need to create a LICENSE file with the AGPL-3.0 license text).
+This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.

 ## vibe coding prompt